rizqo46/julo-mini-wallet/README.md

 python3 api/migrate.py
 python3 api/run.py
 ```

+If you want to run in port 80, please make sure there are no other service running in the same port.
+Default port by app is 80.

 If you want to setup ```.env``` you can make make it and copy values from ```env.example```.
 But it's not necessary since default value is provided in the app.